 Employers who give such provisions to employees pave the way to talent retention, high morale of employees, and employee-employer relationship betterment.
 And, it is said to be when employees come back on the job from a leave of absence, they work with boost and care for the organizational profitability, as per psychographics of the employees cared for by the employer providing facilitation to the workforce for leaves of absence in the circumstance when it needed.

 But, it is the mutual agreement between the two parties – the employee and the employer – for collective bargaining by working unions, if any, and the contractual terms and conditions of the employment letter at the time of offer of a job and joining time, wherein may be one clause most of the times is presented that any rules, regulations, and policies will be binding upon the employees which the Government - say Federal law, State law or Local law – implies and do change from time to time, and whatever is in the public interest which is changed by the company policies, regulations, and rules, will all be binding upon the workforce and the organization, in the best interest of all concerned.

-It is mandatory for employers in California to respond and engage timely with employees having such accommodation needs for performing certain job functions, failing which is unlawful.
-It is due to avoiding the barriers from the way of workers who need special accommodation requirements for certain types of jobs performing.
+Employers in California must respond and engage timely with employees having such accommodation needs for performing certain job functions, failing which is unlawful.
+It is due to avoiding the barriers from the way of workers who need special accommodation requirements for certain types of jobs.
 This way it becomes an interactive process between the employer and the employee.

 A Paid Family Leave (PFL) insurance program is implemented in California which started in conjunction with FMLA and the California Family Rights Act (CFRA) which has provisions for up to six weeks of paid leave.

-Most the States in the US have considered paid family leave (PFL) programs take into effect.
-As of 2022 start, several states enacted PFL programs; and others are in queue to start.
+Most States in the US have considered paid family leave (PFL) programs to take into effect.
+As of 2022 start, several states enacted PFL programs, and others are in queue to start.